apache/pulsar-site/docs/functions-develop-tutorial.md

 The following example is a stateful function.
 By default, the state of a function is disabled.
 See [Enable stateful functions](functions-worker-stateful.md) for more instructions.

 :::

+To write a function for word count, complete the following steps.

 1. Write the function in Java using the [SDK for Java](functions-develop-api.md).